-In this 28 August 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on the validity of introversion and extroversion, circumcision and religious freedom, lobbying as a career, working for a statist company, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 28 August 2011, I answered questions on the validity of introversion and extroversion, circumcision and religious freedom, lobbying as a career, working for a statist company, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: This week, I spoke at the Colorado Springs SkeptiCamp, and next week, I'll be speaking on Family, Rational and Otherwise at the Chicago Objectivist Society's Weekend Conference.